 When I returned to India, I was already hooked!
 I decided to give back to the Couchsurfing community due to the experiences I had during my trip.
 I started hosting folks from different walks of life.

 My experience of Couchsurfing in India

-When I started hosting travellers through Couchsurfing in India, I was very sceptical.
+When I started hosting travelers through Couchsurfing in India, I was very skeptical.
 What if a rogue hippie stays with me and while I sleep, steals away my laptop and phone?
 But, I decided to try and stay extra safe when the first guest arrives.
-I locked up my cupboards and out everything inside.
+I locked up my cupboards and put everything inside.
 Kept the key under my pillow before sleeping.
 But, when I interacted with my guest during his stay, I learned to trust him and have never locked away my valuables again when a Couchsurfer arrives.

-I have also hosted an Indonesian guy, two french couples, a Delhi girl, two Spanish teenagers, a British lad and a few other solo travellers.
+I have also hosted an Indonesian guy, two French couples, a Delhi girl, two Spanish teenagers, a British lad and a few other solo travelers.
 Since childhood, I have been fascinated by stories and different cultures.
 Hosting these kind folks gave me a perspective in their lifestyles and many of them inspired me with their lives.

 How to check if a Couchsurfing profile is genuine?

 Couchsurfing in India has not picked up as it should have.
 Many have negative notions about hosting strangers.
 But, what I have realized is that there are some ways to keep uninterested or doubtful profiles at bay.
 Not only because you will have less skepticism in hosting them, but also because there are genuinely interested in staying with you and are not just wasting your time.
 In past, I have stayed home, hoping for guest to arrive but, they just disappear or cancel at the last minute.